-The support of Central City Foundation donors and partners in helping us build The Crossing at Keremeos enabled us to provide a home for BC’s long-term residential treatment centre for youth challenged by addiction for over six years.
-Since the program was closed in March 2015, we have been working hard to find a solution to reopen The Crossing, and have brought the support of more than 35 community groups across BC to our negotiations with the Ministry.
+The support of Central City Foundation donors and partners in helping us build The Crossing in Keremeos enabled us to provide a home for BC’s long-term residential treatment centre for youth challenged by addiction for over six years, until its closure in March 2015.
+Since that time, we have been working hard to find a solution to reopen The Crossing, and have brought the support of more than 35 community groups across BC to our negotiations with the Ministry of Health.

 The Crossing opened in 2009, and over 400 youth passed through the facility and received much-needed care and support from the program.
 A large number of those young people have successfully recovered their health, reclaimed their lives and reconnected with their families.

 Our continued commitment to children, youth and families in BC who are struggling with the challenges of addiction has led to this success.
-We look forward to working with the Ministry to provide the facilities at The Crossing at Keremeos and implement a new program within months.
+We look forward to a continuing relationship with the Ministry to provide the facilities at The Crossing for this critically needed program.